-As an intensivist and anesthesiologist, I spend a considerable amount of time pondering the physiology and evidence for practices and questioning dogma rampant in the ICU/OR settings.
-One recurrent theme I’ve heard is the fear of using Lactated Ringers (LR) and Normosol in patients with renal impairment.
+As an intensivist and anesthesiologist, I spend considerable time pondering the physiology and evidence for practices and questioning dogma rampant in the ICU/OR settings.
+I’ve heard one recurrent theme: the fear of using Lactated Ringers (LR) and Normosol in patients with renal impairment.
 Why?
 Because they both contain potassium (K+), and patients with renal impairment not only tend to be hyperkalemic and acidotic but have difficulty in clearing potassium.

 Drop me a comment below with questions! 🙂